edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Specified_GeographicalGrid.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01012202
-Comments: The combination of the latitude and longitude forming a graticule, used for specifying the position of any location on the surface of the Earth, without consideration of altitude or depth (reference ISO 19136).
+rdfs:comment | The combination of the latitude and longitude forming a graticule, used for specifying the position of any location on the surface of the Earth, without consideration of altitude or depth (reference ISO 19136). edi3:cefactBusinessProcess | Agricultural

 Properties: